nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 ## 4.2 Set up R:

 First thing to do in R is load the dada2 library `library(dada2)`.
 You will need to do this any time that you restart the R session.
-If you leave the session and return, loading the r session again, it will not reload the libraries for you.
+If you leave the session and return, loading the R session again, it will not reload the libraries for you.

-Next we will do the same as above and set some variables (outpath, path).
-Note that in R we don't need to indicate something is a variable using `$` as in bash.

 ```R
 #=========================#